sleepymustache/basic/README.md

 We added a *{{ hits }}* placeholder in the template above.
 For this example, we want to replace the placeholder with the number of times this page was viewed.
-We can add that functionality using Hooks.
+We can add that functionality using *Hooks*.

 	// filename: /modules/enabled/hit-counter/hits.php
+	namespace Hits;

+	/**
+	 * Adds the number of hits to the page.
+	 * @return string The total amount of hits
+	 */
-	function hook_render_placeholder_hits() {
+	function get() {
 		$hits = new FakeClass();
 		return $hits->getTotal();
 	}

+	// Next we attach the function to the hook point
 	\Sleepy\Hook::applyFilter(
 		'render_placeholder_hits',
-		'hook_render_placeholder_hits'
+		'\Hits\get'
 	);

-The first parameter of *\Sleepy\Hook:applyFilter*, the hook filter, ends in 'hits' which correlates to the name of the placeholder.
-This hook filter is defined in '*class.template.php*'.
+The first parameter of *\Sleepy\Hook::applyFilter()*, the *hook filter*, ends in 'hits' which correlates to the name of the placeholder.
+This *hook filter* is defined in *class.template.php*.
 The second parameter is the name of the function to run when we render the placeholder.

-You can iterate through multidimensional array data using #each placeholders
+The templating engine allows you to iterate through multidimensional array data using #each placeholders.

 	// Bind the data like this
 	$page->bind('fruits', array(